- TAX INFO

 Attach your Form(s) W-2 to the left margin of Form 1040EZ?

 Include all the required information on your payment if you owe tax and are paying by check or money order?
-See the instructions for line 12.
+See the instructions for line 12 in Section 3, earlier.

 File only one original return for the same year, even if you have not gotten your refund or have not heard from the IRS since you filed?
 Filing more than one original return for the same year or sending in more than one copy of the same return (unless we ask you to do so) could delay your refund.